 7.5 The Management Committee may appoint sub-committees with such membership powers and functions as the Management Committee shall prescribe.

 8.1 There shall be a Regional Co-ordinator for each region who shall be a partner or employee of a Member in that region having a minimum of five years experience in the handling of claims arising from motor accidents and who shall be elected annually by the Members of such region and approved at the annual general meeting.

 8.2 Regional Co-ordinators hold office until the next annual general meeting.
 Any Regional Co-ordinator may at the end of this term of service offer himself for re-election for the ensuing year and for a total of no more than three years.

 8.3 Towards the end of such three year term the Chairman and Vice Chairman will consider whether such Regional Co-ordinator should be permitted to offer himself/herself for re-election for a further period of three years, subject to election each year by that Regional Co-ordinator’s region.
 If not satisfied that that Regional Co-ordinator should stand (and provided that the Management Committee shall, by majority vote of those attending the relevant Management Committee Meeting agree), then the Chairman will notify that Region that a new Regional Co-ordinator should be elected.

-8.4 Save as set out in Article 8.6 below, and subject to full discretion of the Management Committee, no Regional Co-ordinator shall serve as Regional Co-ordinator for longer than six years (unless elected as Chairman, Vice Chairman, or Treasurer) can do so only with the consent of the Management Committee.
+8.4 Save as set out in Article 8.6 below, and subject to full discretion of the Management Committee, any Regional Co-ordinator who wishes to serve as Regional Co-ordinator for longer than six years (unless elected as Chairman, Vice Chairman, or Treasurer) can do so only with the consent of the Management Committee.

 8.5 Each Regional Co-ordinator shall convene at least four meetings per year of Members within that region and shall provide a report to the Management Committee of the business conducted at each regional meeting.